Combining Type Inference and Automated Unit Test Generation for Python

 \subsection{Selecting Parameter Types}

 \Pynguin stores both, the developer-annotated types and a list of recently recorded types, in the so-called test cluster.
 Whenever \pynguin adds or modifies a call to a routine in a test case during the generation it needs to create a variable to satisfy a parameter. \Pynguin queries the test cluster which type to use for that parameter.
-The test chooses a type for the parameter using a weighted random selection between either the developer-annotated type~(if available, weight~$\omega_\text{dev}$), the \inlinelst{None} type~(weight $\omega_\text{none}$), the \inlinelst{Any} type~(weight $\omega_\text{any}$), or a union of the previously inferred types for that parameter~(if available, weight $\omega_\text{union}$).
+The generator chooses a type for the parameter using a weighted random selection between either the developer-annotated type~(if available, weight~$\omega_\text{dev}$), the \inlinelst{None} type~(weight $\omega_\text{none}$), the \inlinelst{Any} type~(weight $\omega_\text{any}$), or a union of the previously inferred types for that parameter~(if available, weight $\omega_\text{union}$).
 Choosing \inlinelst{Any} allows \pynguin to use any value to satisfy the parameter, whereas for the \inlinelst{None} type it uses the \inlinelst{None} value.
 In Python \inlinelst{None} is often used to convey that a parameter is unused or not set, similar to \inlinelst{null} in Java, in which case the type is irrelevant and which is why we handle \inlinelst{None} as a separate case.
-In case the union of the currently inferred types is selected, \pynguin adds types to the union by randomly picking types with uniform probability inferred by the following strategies: First, if our tracing recorded type checks using \inlinelst{isinstance}, we can randomly pick one of the classes that were used in a type check with uniform probability.
-For example, if a method contains checks like \inlinelst{isinstance(param, int)} and \inlinelst{isinstance(param, float)} in different execution paths, \pynguin might pick either \inlinelst{int} or \inlinelst{float} as type for \inlinelst{param}.
-Second, we can infer a type based on the parameter types we recorded for certain method invocations, \eg, object comparisons, if those were recorded.
-Third, if we recorded attribute accesses on a parameter we can pick a type from the set of all types providing the required attributes.
-Last, if the inferred type is a supported generic type~(the builtin collection types), we try to refine the type parameters of the inferred type.
-For this, \pynguin records attribute accesses, methods invocations and \inlinelst{isinstance} checks on the elements of the collection and recursively applies the strategies described here to pick a type for the elements of the collection.
-We do this in order to provide a collection with a reasonable element type.
-Finally, the test cluster answers the query for a type of a parameter by probabilistically returning the developer-annotated type, \inlinelst{None}, \inlinelst{Any}, or a union of the inferred types, depending on the $\omega$-weights. \Pynguin uses this information to select a way to instantiate the required type, e.g., by invoking a constructor of the type itself or one of its subtypes.